ghazalraf/Local-RAG/README.md

   * `main.py`
   * `htmlTemplates.py`

-  Then paste the contents from your respective source files into each of them.
+  Then paste the contents from the respective source files into each of them.

 ### 8. ▶️ Run the Streamlit App:

-  Once everything is installed and all models are downloaded, launch the RAG app with:
+  Once everything is installed and all models are downloaded, launch the RAG app with this command in your virtual env:
   ```streamlit run main.py```
   This will open a browser tab with your local AI-powered retrieval chatbot.